zapata-engineering/orquestra-core/docs/guides/vqa_guide/introduction.rst

   :start-after: Default VQE
   :end-before: # --- End

-Now, in order to optimize it, we need an instance of some :class:`CircuitRunner`.
-For our example, we will construct a :class:`SymbolicSimulator`.
-Finally, we run the :meth:`orquestra.vqe.algorithms.vqe.VQE.find_optimal_params` method to obtain the results.
+Now, in order to optimize it, we need an instance of some :class:`CircuitRunner <orquestra.quantum.api.CircuitRunner>`.
+For our example, we will construct a :class:`SymbolicSimulator <orquestra.quantum.runners.SymbolicSimulator>`.
+Finally, we run the :meth:`VQE.find_optimal_params <orquestra.vqa.algorithms.VQE.find_optimal_params>` method to obtain the results.

 .. literalinclude:: ../../examples/guides/vqa_guide.py
   :language: python